rishimohan/orshot-mcp-server/README.md

 {
   "mcpServers": {
     "orshot": {
-      "command": "node", // or paste the "which node" output from terminal "args": ["/path/to/orshot-mcp-server/build/index.js"], // update the path
+      "command": "node", // or output of "which node" "args": ["/path/to/orshot-mcp-server/build/index.js"], // update the path
-      "env": { "ORSHOT_API_KEY": "your-api-key" } // add your Orshot API Key
+      "env": { "ORSHOT_API_KEY": "your-api-key" } // add Orshot API Key
     }
   }
 }
 ```

+NOTE:

+- Sometimes the path for node is different if you use libraries like nvm, just run "which node" and paste the output as the value for "command"

 ## Examples